-Precise 3D head pose estimation plays a significant role in developing human-computer interfaces and practical face recognition systems.
+Abstract-Precise 3-D head pose estimation plays a significant role in developing human-computer interfaces and practical face recognition systems.
 This task is challenging due to the particular appearance variations caused by pose changes for a certain subject.
-In this work, the pose data space is considered as a union of submanifolds which characterize different subjects, instead of a single continuous manifold as conventionally regarded.
-A novel manifold embedding algorithm dually supervised by both identity and pose information, called Synchronized Submanifold Embedding (SSE), is proposed for person-independent precise 3D pose estimation, which means that the testing subject may not appear in the model training stage.
+In this paper, the pose data space is considered as a union of submanifolds which characterize different subjects, instead of a single continuous manifold as conventionally regarded.
+A novel manifold embedding algorithm dually supervised by both identity and pose information, called snchronized submanifold embedding (SSE), is proposed for person-independent precise 3-D pose estimation, which means that the testing subject may not appear in the model training stage.
 First, the submanifold of a certain subject is approximated as a set of simplexes constructed using neighboring samples.
-Then, these simplexized submanifolds from different subjects are embedded by synchronizing the locally propagated poses within the simplexes and at the same time maximizing the intra-submanifold variances.
+Then, these simplexized submanifolds from different subjects are embedded by synchronizing the locally propagated poses within the simplexes and at the same time maximizing the intrasubmanifold variances.
 Finally, the pose of a new datum is estimated as the propagated pose of the nearest point within the simplex constructed by its nearest neighbors in the dimensionality reduced feature space.
-The experiments on the 3D pose estimation database, CHIL data for CLEAR07 evaluation, and the extended application for age estimation on FG-NET aging database, demonstrate the superiority of SSE over conventional regression algorithms as well as unsupervised manifold learning algorithms.
+The experiments on the 3-D pose estimation database, CHIL data for CLEAR07 evaluation, and the extended application for age estimation on FG-NET aging database, demonstrate the superiority of SSE over conventional regression algorithms as well as unsupervised manifold learning algorithms.